 When a pool is part of a home, you also need to remember what the expectations are in your neighborhood, the potential buyers, and the location.
 Things like these could be what causes buyers to buy or not, especially if families are looking for a pool.
 No matter what, having a pool can easily make anybody happy if their goal is to be able to cool off during hot summer days no matter where the home is located.

-Need more information about pools and property value, or looking for homes for sale in Lockhart?
-Contact Lone Star Realty, a team of professional Lockhart real estate agents, to learn more!
+Need more information about pools and property value, or looking for homes for sale in Lockhart TX?
+Contact our team of professional Lockhart REALTORS ® at Lone Star Realty to learn more!